 If the government had its way, gambling in Portugal would be done only at land-based casinos and with the SCML monopoly.
 Unfortunately for the government, prohibitions are notoriously difficult to enforce.
 Pressure from the EU has also prompted lawmakers to reconsider their stance on allowing Portugal gambling sites to operate.

 Finally in June of 2014, the Portuguese government announced legislation that would allow for the licensing of foreign operators seeking access to the market.
 The regulations include licensing conditions, an explanation of taxes and other rules for the market.
-This will finally give big-name sites such as Bet365 the opportunity to obtain a license and possibly even advertise in Portuguese media.
+This will finally give big-name betting sites such the opportunity to obtain a license and possibly even advertise in Portuguese media.

 The disparity between what online betting sites will pay and what the government-controlled monopoly will pay will likely draw the ire of foreign operators and the EU.
 The EU has already ruled numerous times against other nations that have tried to sneak in protectionist measures to benefit their state-held monopolies.
 But for now, we’ll have to wait and see how this all plays out.

 In any case, foreign operators are already accepting Portuguese residents.
 There’s the problem of web censorship, but that is easily bypassed with the help of cheap VPN services that can be found all over the internet.
 If the new laws don’t work out, you’ll still have plenty of options for betting online – they just won’t have the official government stamp of approval.

 Portuguese regulatory body Serviço Regulação e Inspeção de Jogos do Turismo de Portugal (SRIJ) issued its first online betting license to the Betclic Everest Group on 25 May, 2016.
 Betclic.pt is only authorized to offer real money sports bets for now, but regulators say they have plans to issue more licenses and authorize additional gaming verticals in the near future.